plastibot/Notebooks/anaconda/virtual_environment.md

 - Run $ git init to make the folder a Git repository.
 I then run $ git add environment.yml && git commit -m 'initial commit' to add the YAML file to the repository.
 - If I want to push the repository to Github, I use $ git create using Github’s hub commands.
 I then push the master branch with $ git push -u origin master.
 - As I add dependencies to my project, I try to be sure I add them to my environment.yml file.

+### Remove Conda as Default Python

+After installing Anaconda or Miniconda, programs that run python switch from invoking the system Python to invoking the Python in the root conda environment.
+If these programs rely on the system Python to have certain configurations or dependencies that are not in the root conda environment Python, the programs may crash.
+For example, some users of the Cinnamon desktop environment on Linux Mint have reported these crashes.

+#### Solution
+Edit your .bash_profile and .bashrc files so that the conda binary directory, such as ~/miniconda3/bin, is no longer added to the PATH environment variable.
+You can still run conda activate and conda deactivate by using their full path names, such as ~/miniconda3/bin/conda.

+You may also create a folder with symbolic links to conda activate and conda deactivate and then edit your .bash_profile or .bashrc file to add this folder to your PATH.
+If you do this, running python will invoke the system Python, but running conda commands, conda activate MyEnv, conda activate root, or conda deactivate will work normally.

+After running conda activate to activate any environment, including after running conda activate root, running python will invoke the Python in the active conda environment.